IMSY-DKFZ/htc/README.md

 > 💡 We have a [JSON Schema file](./htc/utils/config.schema) which describes the structure of our config files including descriptions of the attributes.

+### Prediction Tables

+The above options will only make predictions for your data without evaluating those predictions.
+If you want to compare the predictions against some reference annotations and compute some metric values (e.g., DSC), then there are two possibilities:

+1. Use the `htc tables --input-dir YOUR_INPUT_DIR --output-dir YOUR_OUTPUT_DIR --test --metrics DSC --model image --run-folder 2023-02-08_14-48-02_organ_transplantation_0.8` command to create predictions for a set of paths (cf. `htc tables --help` for more information on the arguments).
+This will save a validation or test table on disk.
+2. Similar to the `SinglePredictor` class from before, there is also a [`SinglePredictionTable`](./htc/model_processing/SinglePredictionTable.py) class to compute a metrics table for your data within your own code (the validation or test table will be returned instead of saved to disk).
+This is useful if you only want to compute metrics for a custom set of paths.

+In any case, it is required that reference segmentations are available for every image so that the output of the network can be compared against something.

 ## CLI

 There is a common command line interface for many scripts in this repository.
 More precisely, every script which is prefixed with `run_NAME.py` can also be run via `htc NAME` from any directory.
 For more details, just type `htc`.